-- They collect all the essential statistics required and identify the root cause analysis method to identify the defects.
+- They collect all the essential statistics required and identify the root cause analysis method to identify the defect

 The responsibilities of a QA can get specific based on the organization and the domain you choose.
 However, a quality analyst’s education and skills remain constant.

-- 2-4 years of proven experience in software testing domain
+- 2-4 years of proven experience in the software testing domain

 - 3 years of quality analyst technical experience

 - Comprehensive knowledge of tools, concepts, and associated methodologies of QA

 - Proven skills in QA applications, databases, and Microsoft Office

 - Certification like Quality Engineer, Quality Auditor, Six Sigma, and Quality Improvement associate

 With recent developments in the technological domain, the software testing industry has seen a huge rise.
 Thus, the demand for quality analysts has also increased in delivering efficient products to clients and customers.

 Here is a list of a few essential skills that help quality analysts to have a progressive career: